jrglasgow/govdelivery/govdelivery_signup/README.txt

 1. GovDelivery Client Account Code

-2. GovDelivery Platform URL e.g. https://stage-admin.govdelivery.com or https://admin.govdelivery.com
+2. GovDelivery Platform URL e.g. https://stage.govdelivery.com or https://public.govdelivery.com

 After that the module must be made visible in desired areas of the website via the Blocks module in Drupal.

 OPERATING DETAILS
 -----------------

-Once activated, the GovDelivery Signup module displays a email signup box on the website.
-Once the user enters their email, they are routed to the GD Quick Subscribe process for that client.
+Once activated, the GovDelivery Signup module displays an email signup box on the website.
+Once the user enters their email, they are routed to the GD Quick Subscribe process for that client, this allows the user to select from a list of topics to subscribe to.

 SUPPORT